github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 The global `experimental.compute_provider.aws.ec2` block owns v2 defaults for EC2 settings such as VPC and subnet IDs, managed-security-group behavior, egress rules, additional security groups, CloudWatch agent config, instance-profile path, key name, public IPv4 association, and tags.
 It also owns the shared AMI housekeeper, instance-termination watcher, and runner-binary distribution.
 It does not fall back to corresponding flat module inputs.
 VPC and subnet values must therefore be supplied through the global or per-runner-config `compute_provider.aws.ec2` block when needed.

-The global `experimental.compute_provider.aws.microvm` block owns defaults for the MicroVM image ARN and version, ingress and egress network connectors, logging group, maximum duration, provider environment variables, resource allowlists, and optional managed-policy wrappers.
-A selected lane's non-null `compute_provider.aws.microvm` block inherits nullable values from that global leaf and may override them; `{ logging = { log_group = null } }` explicitly clears a global custom log group.
+The global `experimental.compute_provider.aws.microvm` block owns defaults for the MicroVM image ARN and version, ingress and egress network connectors, maximum duration, provider environment variables, resource allowlists, and optional managed-policy wrappers.
+A selected lane's non-null `compute_provider.aws.microvm` block inherits nullable values from that global leaf and may override them.
 Global defaults alone never select MicroVM.
+Each selected lane creates its own `/github-self-hosted-runners/<runner-config-prefix>/microvm` log group from the common `observability.logs` retention, encryption, class, and tag settings.

 Global provider values should be set only when they are shared across every applicable runner config.
 The global `experimental.compute_provider` wrapper never selects a provider.
 Every runner config must still populate exactly one typed provider leaf; that per-runner-config leaf selects EC2 or MicroVM, supplies required lane fields, and supports mixed-provider maps in one module instance.